-split between employee and employer in any proportion agreed between the employee and the employer, but not 100% cost to the employer.
+split between employee and employer in any proportion agreed between the employee and the employer.

 Where an employer and employee both contribute, this is known as a Shared Cost A P C (S C A P C).
-A P C / S C A P C contributions may be one off or regular and will always be cash amounts not percentages of pay.
+A P C and S C A P C contributions may be one off or regular and will always be cash amounts not percentages of pay.
 If the contributions are regular, the employer will notify payroll of the employee amount and the employer amount (if any) to be deducted per pay period, and the number of payments in the A P C contract.
 If the employee has more than one pensionable employment, the notification must also specify the employment to which the A P C contract is to be attached.